PaulBorrego/Social-Cirlces/README.md

 -make it more apparent that the website is a game

 -make the character cards all fit on the characters page without having to scroll

+-give images to the characters on both game page and characters page